gunner26735/XIP-NFT_Sharing-ref/sending_nft-content-type.md

 - This XIP is preety much secured as we are calling the already deployed functions of the smart contract.
 - Our code dosen't involve any intermediate smart contract through which the payments are going so the User/sender is the sole owner of it's tokens.
 - No Approve functions are required for payments or Nfts hence no one on behalf of the sender can trigger specific events.
+- No transaction are required to sign for fetching or sending of the NFT's.
 - For the transaction to go through the sender has to approve it in his Web3 Wallet .

 ## Copyright